 The University of Oregon fully supports the legally protected right to peaceful protest.
 In fact, peaceful protest has been a force for positive social change around the nation and on this campus in the past.

 If you choose to participate in lawful protests, please be aware of your personal safety and the safety of others.
 Continue to follow health and safety practices to avoid the spread of COVID-19.
 Do not participate if you have COVID-19, have symptoms of COVID-19 or have recently been exposed to COVID-19.
 Should a peaceful or law-abiding protest escalate to violence or criminal activity, seek personal safety and contact law enforcement.

 The The social and political climate may be an additional source of anxiety and disagreement for many people.
 As President Schill said in a recent message, our community is not politically homogenous, and it is okay for people to have differing opinions.
 Please remember the University of Oregon’s values of respecting others, seeking truth and understanding, and rationally weighing ideas and facts.

-Cascade Centers, our Employee Assistance Program (EAP) provider, offers a few basic rules for promoting respect and communicating about differences in the workplace:
+Canopy, formerly called Cascade Centers,, our Employee Assistance Program (EAP) provider, offers a few basic rules for promoting respect and communicating about differences in the workplace:

 - Avoid rushing to judgments.

 - Recognize when your own biases and stereotypes are influencing how you interact with others.

 - Avoid thinking in an “us” and “them” way that promotes tension in the workplace.

 - Be sensitive to religious, cultural, racial and social backgrounds of your coworkers.